 Our bodies and sleep needs change as we enter new stages of life.
 It’s important to choose a mattress that accommodates back or hip pain, weight gain or loss, temperature shifts that occur due to menopause, and other age-related changes.
 Visit the following guides to learn more about choosing a mattress based on age and lifestyle.

 Our team of sleep experts personally tests each mattress we review.
 In order to create accurate ratings, we evaluate each mattress for different performance areas such as temperature control, pressure relief, motion isolation, edge support, and off-gassing.
 We also use these tests to determine how each mattress performs for side, back, stomach, and combination sleepers in different weight groups.

 How do I know which mattress is best for me?

-The three largest factors that determine which mattress is right for you are your sleeping position, your body type, and whether you tend to sleep hot or cool at night.
+The three most important factors that determine which mattress is right for you are your sleeping position, your body type, and whether you tend to sleep hot or cool at night.

-Side sleepers need a somewhat softer mattress that conforms to the body a bit in order for their spine to be fully aligned (which it isn’t naturally while you’re sleeping on your side).
-Back sleepers need an even surface that won’t let the mid section sink too low but conforms enough to ease pressure points.
+Side sleepers need a somewhat softer mattress that conforms to the body and aligns the spine, since this position can interfere with even alignment.
+Back sleepers need an even surface that won’t let the midsection sink too low but also conforms enough to ease pressure points.
 Stomach sleepers generally need a firm, flat surface to keep their hips from sinking.